 ⚠️ DISCLAIMER: As Dawn of Bluebonnet Munchkins, a Munchkin breeder, told me, “I don’t agree with the crossing of Munchkins to so many other breeds, also let it be known that Munchkins can come in all colors, and I’ve had Ragdoll coloration show up on my purebred Munchkins…as of breed does carry points.
 Crossing 2 breeds isn’t always best for either breed cause then you are also crossing genetic health problems.”

-Another breeder told that that Munchkins can come marked like Ragdolls since Munchkins come in all colors.
+Another breeder told that Munchkins can come marked like Ragdolls since Munchkins come in all colors.
 Munchkins, bred to standard, do not come with any other mutations including ears or coats other than straight.

 What is a Munchkin Cat?

-According to TICA, the breed is named from the munchkins in The Wizard of Oz as both creatures are on the short side.
+According to TICA, the breed is named after the munchkins in The Wizard of Oz as both creatures are on the short side.
 And a Munchkin holds the Guinness World Record for being the shortest living cat – Lilieput, a tortoiseshell munchkin from Napa in California who stands at just 5.25 inches from paw to the top of the shoulders.

 What is a Ragdoll Cat?

-A Ragdoll cat is one of the larger breeds of domestic cat that are commonly owned.
+A Ragdoll cat is one of the larger breeds of domestic cats that are commonly owned.
 Named because of their tendency to go floppy like a ragdoll when picked up, these cats are generally very friendly and loving when it comes to their owners.
 They have a semi-long silky coat and come in a distinct selection of colors and patterns.

-The Ragdoll is an official breed recognized by all major cat breed organizations including both TICA and the Cat Fanciers’ Association.
+The Ragdoll breed is an official breed recognized by all major cat breed organizations including both TICA and the Cat Fanciers’ Association.

-History of Munchkin Cats
+History of Munchkins

 While short-legged cats have been documented for many years, the breed is recognized as beginning in the 1980s when breeder Sandra Hockenedel found a short-legged pregnant cat.